-• COVID-19 Pandemic: Child Care Services continued to be impacted across all municipalities in 2021.
-Child Care programs closed for 3 months in 2020 and reopened with lower capacity limits to reduce the risk of virus transmission.
+• COVID-19 Pandemic: Child Care programs closed for 3 months in 2020 and reopened with lower capacity limits to reduce the risk of virus transmission.
 In 2021, most programs were not full due to workforce constraints.
 Reduced availability of spaces and changing demand had significant impacts on the use of child care fee subsidy and other child care related expenditures.
 There were increased costs for infection prevention and PPE supplies, increased staffing needs to maintain cohorts and increased cleaning regimens.
 Centres were using ECE's as screeners and for infection, prevention and control measures which also had an impact on staffing and registration levels.